Webinar Transcript:

 Balancing Internal Security and Efficiency in DevOps

+The recent security breaches by groups like Lapsu$ are indeed startling, especially considering that they targeted major companies with presumably strong security measures.
+The surprising element was the discovery that these breaches were orchestrated not by state actors but by a group of teenagers.
 What’s more alarming is the manner in which these breaches were executed.
 These teenagers didn't use sophisticated hacking methods; instead, they simply purchased access to source codes and development environments.
 They were openly recruiting insiders on Telegram, offering thousands of dollars for access to certain companies' development environments.

 This situation is a stark reminder of the risks posed by internal threats.
 While companies often focus on external threats, internal risks, such as employees who might collaborate with external parties for personal gain, are equally dangerous.
 It only takes one individual in a vulnerable position to compromise the entire system.